- AM Best Rating

 Since this plan is renewable you can renew it anytime you would like to before the policy expires.
 There is a renewable fee of $5 that associated with the renewal.

-Q16.
+Q12.
 Where can I find answers to other questions I have?

-Please refer to Visitors Insurance FAQs section.
+Please refer to the Visitors Insurance FAQ section.

 Note: Information provided here is general in nature and may change from time to time.
 Your best course of action would be to refer to your policy papers/guidelines and contact the Provider for up-to-date information